School Overview

 Measure | Details |

-What was the impact of that spending on service pupil premium eligible pupils? | Teachers and the pastoral team reported positive wellbeing amongst our four service children. |
+What was the impact of that spending on service pupil premium eligible pupils? | Teachers and the pastoral team reported positive wellbeing amongst our one service child, who demonstrated a confident and happy approach to school life, both academically and emotionally.
+Although not linked to funding, this child’s father visited all three Y4 classes to carry out an assembly about his work in the armed forces. |

 Why have we chosen these approaches?